bobheadxi/bobheadxi.github.io/_posts/2018-2-8-unique-sequences.md

 These spike-ins do get affected by the bisulfite conversion, and in the event a perfect or near-perfect conversion, then the reduced complexity of the spike-in sequences (the result of replacing all cytosines with thymines) could potentially cause our pipeline to mistakenly identify spike-ins that aren't actually there in the sample.

-To address these concerns, I was tasked with checking if our plasmid spike-ins are sufficiently unique following bisulfite conversion, so that the team could decide if we can continue to use the spike-ins as identifiers in bisulfite converted libraries.
+To address these concerns, I was tasked with checking if our plasmid spike-ins are still sufficiently unique following bisulfite conversion, so that the team could decide if we can continue to use the spike-ins as identifiers in bisulfite converted libraries.

 # Solution

-The spike-ins are kept in a [MySQL](https://www.mysql.com) database and retrieving all the relevant data I needed was a trivial task with the help of a handy Python driver called [MySQLdb](http://mysqlclient.readthedocs.io).
+The spike-ins used by the lab are kept in a [MySQL](https://www.mysql.com) database.
+Retrieving all the relevant data I needed was a trivial task with the help of a handy Python driver called [MySQLdb](http://mysqlclient.readthedocs.io).

 Command line tools are the name of the game at the Genome Sciences Centre, so I also made use of Python's [argparse](https://docs.python.org/3/library/argparse.html) module to allow my script to be configured from the command line.
 I highly recommend checking out the documentation for the module - it is incredibly flexible and offers heaps of options for everything imaginable.
 An example below: